 Teacher Talk: Rest

-There are a number of overlaps between the things our culture expects of mothers and the things we expect of teachers: the giving nature, the self-sacrifice, the humility.
+We carry a lot of roles as teachers, many based on the expectations we have of what we'll be to others: the giving nature, the self-sacrifice, the humility.
 But also: the exhaustion, the lack of appreciation, the demands placed upon that interfere with the care for oneself.

 We are afraid to slow down long enough to rest, in fear that there may be someone who needs us in the meantime.
 But when we listen to our spirit's need for rest, we are not only serving our own spirits.
 We are modeling for the children healthy expectations of oneself and norms for their own care.
 We worry so much about what we have to accomplish each day that we maintain a pace that we would never expect of the children.
 We know they need to cycle between challenging work and rest, between the things that stretch them and the mastered skills that offer them comfort... what makes us think we need any less?